 - How to use the various appliances in the kitchen – even knowing how to use small appliances such as a blender, food processor, bread maker, toaster oven, etc.

-- Attempt to let your son use as many of your kitchen gadgets as you can – i.e., cheese grater, pizza cutter, egg slicer, colander, measuring cups, etc.
+- Let them use as many of our kitchen gadgets as we can – i.e., cheese grater, pizza cutter, egg slicer, colander, measuring cups, etc.

-- Laundry – Be sure your son knows how to do the basics of caring for his clothing.
+Be sure our sons know how to do the basics of caring for their clothing.

 - Using detergent and various additives (i.e., stain remover, bleach, etc.)